When it comes to travel, we all do it for different reasons.

 Care about the conversations you have — about what other people are sharing with you.
 Then, share something too!
 Share your passions, your thoughts, hopes, dreams.
 Try and connect on what you share, rather than focusing on where you're different.

-4. Always dedicate quality time to roots and connect with your loved ones
+4. Always dedicate quality time to your roots and connect with your loved ones

 Because you'll be far away from home and immersed in a new experience, you might find it more difficult to reach out to friends and family as frequently as you usually do.